sulfierry/Fortran90_manipulation/README.md

 # Fortran90_manipulation

-Algorithms in fortran 90 for calculating cartesian coordinates, matrix operations and binary sequence.
+Algorithms in Fortran90 for calculating cartesian coordinates, matrix operations and binary sequence.